morgana-collier/new-cool-app/README.md

 1. Fork this repo to create a copy under your user.
 2. Clone the repo to your machine.
 3. Create a feature branch off the `development` branch with the naming format `feature/<your_name>`.
-4. Add your name and food to the lists in `app.py`.
+4. Add your name and food to the lists in `app.py`, then commit your changes.
+5. Push your new branch up to your repo.
-5. Create a pull request with the following branch configuration:
+6. Create a pull request with the following branch configuration:
-    - Base repository: `htr-volker/<your_team>`, base: `development`.
+    - Base repository: `htr-volker/new-cool-app`, base: `development`.
-    - Head repository: `<your_username>/<your_team>`, compare: `feature/<your_name>`.
+    - Head repository: `<your_username>/new-cool-app`, compare: `feature/<your_name>`.
-6. Resolve any merge requests.
+7. Resolve any merge requests.
-7. Inform me (Harry) and I'll merge your new change into `main`!
+8. Inform me (Harry) and I'll merge your new change into `main`!

-Team who gets all their names and foods merged into their team's main repo wins!

-*NB: there are no prizes.*